mainmatter/mainmatter.com/_posts/2021-10-18-automating-ember-learning-releases-with-rust.md

 The steps are a mix of easily automated tasks and tasks that necessitate manual intervention.

-We started automating this process by creating bash scripts for the Guides project.
-Essentially they codify the manual steps with minimal interface and error handling around them.
+I started automating this process by creating bash scripts for the Guides project.
+The bash scripts turn the manual steps into a guided process with minimal interface and error handling around them.
 The scripts assume that you have the project cloned and does some housekeeping to make sure you don't accidentally lose any work you were doing when you trigger the release script.
 This will be relevant later on.

 Codifying the steps in bash was a big improvement, but we ran into some minor issues.
 The first of which is that bash is not a language the developer in the